Neutone/neutone_sdk/README.md

 ## SDK Overview

 The SDK provides functionality for wrapping existing PyTorch models in a way that can make them executable within the VST plugin.
 At its core the plugin is sending chunks of audio samples at a certain sample rate as an input and expects the same amount of samples at the output.
 The user of the SDK can specify what sample rate(s) and buffer size(s) their models perform optimally at.
-The SDK then guarantees that the forward pass will receive audio at one of these (sample_rate, buffer_size) combinations (can be only one combination).
+The SDK then guarantees that the forward pass of the model will receive audio at one of these (sample_rate, buffer_size) combinations.
 Four knobs are available that allow the users of the plugin to feed in additional parameters to the model at runtime.
-They can be enabled or disabled as needed by the user of the SDK.
+They can be enabled or disabled as needed via the SDK.

 Using the included export function a series of tests is automatically ran to ensure the models behave as expected and are ready to be loaded by the plugin.

 Benchmarking and profiling CLI tools are available for further debugging and testing of wrapped models.
-It is possible to benchmark the speed and latency of the models simulated at a range of DAW (sample_rate, buffere_size) combinations as well as profile the memory and CPU usage.
+It is possible to benchmark the speed and latency of a model on a range of simulated common DAW (sample_rate, buffere_size) combinations as well as profile the memory and CPU usage.

 <a name="usage"/>